 The Yamaha DX7 is the best-selling synthesizer of all time and the instrument that brought FM synthesis to the mainstream.
 Released in 1983, its six-operator FM engine produced the iconic electric pianos, basses, bells, and pads that defined the sound of the 80s across pop, jazz, and film scores.
 Retromulator emulates the DX7 at the hardware level using VDX7 — reproducing the Hitachi HD6303R sub-CPU, Yamaha YM21280 EGS (Envelope Generator), and YM21290 OPS (Operator) chip set that made the original instrument possible.

-Retromulator requires the original ROM firmware from your own hardware to operate each synthesizer.
+The Akai S1000 sampler loads sample banks directly with no ROM required.
 Use the in-plugin browse dialog to load .bin, .mid, or .zip files — ZIP archives are extracted automatically with multi-synth detection, saving all recognised firmware in one pass.
 Assembled binaries are written to the ROM folder and source dumps deleted for instant loading on subsequent launches.

-Required ROM file per synthesizer (filename is not checked — any file of the correct size and content is accepted):
+Required ROM file per hardware core (filename is not checked — any file of the correct size and content is accepted):

 |---|---|---|---|